F-plasmid

-The F-plasmid (first named F by one of its discoverers Esther Lederberg；also called the sex factor in E. coli，the F sex factor, the fertility factor, or simply the F factor) allows genes to be transferred from one bacterium carrying the factor to another bacterium lacking the factor by conjugation.
+The F-plasmid (first named F by one of its discoverers Esther Lederberg；also called the sex factor in E. coli, the F sex factor, the fertility factor, or simply the F factor) allows genes to be transferred from one bacterium carrying the factor to another bacterium lacking the factor by conjugation.
 The F factor was the first plasmid to be discovered.
-Unlike other plasmids, F factor is constitutive for transfer proteins due to a mutation in the gene finO.
+Unlike other similar plasmids, the F factor has constitutive expression of transfer proteins due to a mutation in the gene finO.
 The F plasmid belongs to F-like plasmids, a class of conjugative plasmids that control sexual functions of bacteria with a fertility inhibition (Fin) system.

 Discovery

 Esther M. Lederberg and Luigi L. Cavalli-Sforza discovered "F," subsequently publishing with Joshua Lederberg.
 Once her results were announced, two other labs joined the studies.
 "This was not a simultaneous independent discovery of F (I named this as Fertility Factor until it was understood.)
 We wrote to Hayes, Jacob, & Wollman who then proceeded with their studies."
 The discovery of "F" has sometimes been confused with William Hayes' discovery of "sex factor", though he never claimed priority.
 Indeed, "he [Hayes] thought F was really lambda, and when we convinced him [that it was not], he then began his work."